scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

   - Automap SNAT (pool): many to many (use self ip adress: https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/big-ip-tmos-routing-administration-14-0-0/06.html)
   - SNAT pools: many to many (https://support.f5.com/csp/article/K47945399)
   - ==> referend in doc https://clouddocs.f5.com/cli/tmsh-reference/v15/modules/ltm/ltm_nat.html as `transation` | `automap` | `snatpool`.
-- SNAT pool assinged to virtual server (forwaring or not) (only for [**Inbound connection**](#inbound-connection), but can reverse the F5, and use it to target provider (see [pellicular case for outbound](#pellicular-case-for-outbound)), so connectity is outbound (F5 do socket establisment to service provider) but it is inbound from F5 perspective) (see https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-11-6-0/7.html / Creating a SNAT pool).
+- SNAT pool assigned to virtual server (standard or forwarding IP) (only for [**Inbound connection**](#inbound-connection), but can reverse the F5, and use it to target provider (see [pellicular case for outbound](#pellicular-case-for-outbound)), so connectity is outbound (F5 do socket establisment to service provider) but it is inbound from F5 perspective) (see https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-routing-administration-11-6-0/7.html / Creating a SNAT pool).
     - We can only have SNAT pool, automap or LSN
     - See here https://clouddocs.f5.com/cli/tmsh-reference/v15/modules/ltm/ltm_virtual.html: `source-address-translation` property (replacing `snat`, `snatpool`).
     - To not confuse with `source` which specifies an IP address or network from which the virtual server will accept traffic.